Judicial Papyrus of Turin: Historical background

 The reign of Ramesses III was characterized by external conflict and internal decline, which seem to have weakened the position of the pharaoh, surrounded by servants and officials of foreign descent.
 Symptomatic for the state of the country was the apparent incapability of the bureaucracy to supply the workers at Deir el-Medina which brought about the first recorded strike in history in the 29th year of Ramesses' reign.
 In this atmosphere of uncertainty, Queen Tiye wanted to substitute her own son Pentawer for Ramesses' designated heir, the future Ramesses IV, a son of another wife, Tyti and she had no problems finding influential people who would assist her.

 The conspiracy

-Tiye enlisted the help of Pebekkamen, a pantry chief, Mastesuria, a butler, Panhayboni, a cattle overseer, Panouk, overseer of the harem, and Pendua, a clerk of the harem.
-This group were responsible for attempting to raise a rebellion against the king, with Pebekkamen disseminating the call to action:
+Tiye enlisted the help of Pebekkamen, a pantry chief; Mastesuria, a butler; Panhayboni, a cattle overseer; Panouk, overseer of the harem; and Pendua, a clerk of the harem.
+This group was responsible for attempting to raise a rebellion against the king, with Pebekkamen disseminating the call to action: